Skip to main content

 Liver problems

 Rarely, Vocabria (cabotegravir) can cause serious liver problems.
-Your risk might be higher if you have HIV and have had liver problems in the past.
-Talk with your provider about your medical history before starting this medication so they can decide how you can safely take Vocabria (cabotegravir).
+Your risk might be higher if you’ve had liver problems before.
+Talk to your care team about your medical history before starting this medication so they can decide if it's safe for you to take.

-Some people have experienced depression, mood swings, and suicidal thoughts or attempt(s) while taking Vocabria (cabotegravir).
-If you or your loved ones notice any mood changes, call your provider so they can determine if your symptoms are related to this medication.
-They'll also decide whether it's still safe for you to continue taking Vocabria (cabotegravir).
+Some people have experienced mood changes, including depression, mood swings, and suicidal thoughts of behavior while taking Vocabria (cabotegravir).
+If you or someone close to you notices any changes in your mood, call your prescriber right away.
+They will help decide if it’s safe for you to keep taking Vocabria (cabotegravir).

 Interaction with other medications

-Short-term HIV pre-exposure prophylaxis: The typical dose is 30 mg by mouth once a day for at least 28 days.
+• Short-term HIV PrEP: The typical dose is 30 mg by mouth once a day for about 1 month (28 days).

 contraindications-icon